 Where to Eat

-There are no fewer than 15 restaurants at the hotel, including a Nobu outpost and Leña, an Iberian steakhouse helmed by Michelin-star-holding chef Dani Garcia.
-Further afield, we like the traditional Mediterranean cooking (and 150-strong wine list) of El Gran Gatsby and Restauranta Trocadero, dishing up the freshest of fish in a bustling atmosphere right by the beach.
+There are plenty of restaurants to choose from at the hotel, including a Nobu outpost and Leña, an Iberian steakhouse helmed by chef Dani Garcia (who formerly held three Michelin stars).
+Further afield, we like Trocadero Playa, which dishes up the freshest of fish in a bustling atmosphere right by the beach.

 Verdura Resort, Sicily

 A family affair in all senses, Verdura Resort is the joint effort of hotelier Rocco Forte and his designer sister Olga Polizzi.
-Interiors are, of course, supremely stylish – dark wood and daring patterns are paired with lashings of natural light.
-But Eleanor Pritchard prints don’t mean much to Little Smiths, so swing by the award-winning kids’ club – antics include art classes, beach trips and training sessions at the Juventus academy.
+Interiors are, of course, supremely stylish — dark wood and daring patterns are paired with lashings of natural light.
+But sleek Italian styling doesn’t mean much to Little Smiths, so swing by the expansive Verdùland kids’ club, with its outdoor playground, pool, giant chess and activities themed around science, arts and crafts, cookery and local culture.

-Juniors off your hands, head for the super-size spa, where soothing treatments are infused with Sicilian herbs and the hammam is spacious enough to hole up in for as long as your nerves need.
+With the kids off your hands, head for the super-size spa, where soothing treatments are infused with Sicilian oils and Trapani sea salt, and the steam room is spacious enough to hole up in for as long as your nerves need.
 Otherwise, hide out on one of the two championship golf courses, or go awol under the orange trees in the balmy gardens.

 Since this Sicily resort has just under two kilometres of private coastline, you’ll have plenty of beach to choose from, both pebbly and sandy.
 If it’s a tad too shingly for you, powder-soft perfection is just a 20-minute drive away along the coast.